lexi-lambda/freer-simple/README.md

 # Licensing

-This project is distrubted under a BSD3 license.
+This project is distributed under a BSD3 license.
 See the included LICENSE file for more details.

 # Acknowledgements